The 5 P's of running

 The final "P" of the running stride is percussion.
-This is merely a means of self-check in the absence of technical coaching and/or video equipment.
+This is merely a means of self-check-in the absence of technical coaching and/or video equipment.
 Looking in a mirror does not provide great feedback, as a head-on mirror will reflect too small an image and not allow adequate time to get to a cruising speed (when a patterned stride occurs).
 A mirror on the side requires a turn of the head, which is not a natural part of the running stride and will, therefore, provide inaccurate assessments of form.
-Energy cannot be created nor destroyed, it merely changes forms during its existence.
+Energy cannot be created nor destroyed; it merely changes forms during its existence.
 One of these forms is movement, and another is sound.
-Optimally, while running, the goal is to put complete energy into movement.
+Optimally, while running, the goal is to put total energy into movement.
 This then leads to the assumption that the most efficient stride will also be the quietest (assuming all other things are equal).
 The sound produced by your feet hitting the ground is a transfer of energy your body is producing to the noise you hear and is a result of the vertical component of force you place into the ground (and it conversely gives back to you).
-In a gravitational environment, some vertical component will always be necessary, so some sound will occur.
-The goal is to simply minimize it.
+In a gravitational environment, some vertical component will always be necessary, so that some sound will occur.
+The goal is to minimize it.

 Upper Body action

 What to look for in a runner's upper body:

 From one thing evolves another, and such is the whole of the running motion.
 As running is a cyclical pattern, an error can compound itself many times over.
 The most basic test of form is the sound the foot makes with the ground.
-Any noise is a transfer of energy in a downward motion, rather than the forward motion of running.
+Any noise is a transfer of energy in a downward motion, rather than the forward movement of running.

 This article first appeared in: